Air Fryer Loaded Baked Potato

 What is an air fryer?

-What kind of potatoes is best?
+What kind of potatoes are best?

-I usually prefer Russet potatoes, but that being said Yukon Gold or even Sweet potatoes are great options.
+I usually prefer Russet potatoes, but that being said, Yukon Gold or even Sweet potatoes are great options.

-I have forgotten to pierce my potatoes and made them in the air fryer and they turned out just fine.
+I have forgotten to pierce my potatoes and made them in the air fryer, and they turned out just fine.
 But they could technically explode during the cooking process and cause a big mess.
 So I always poke them just to be on the safe side.

 How do I store leftovers?